Insurance Careers Tips

 How does Renegade Insurance make money?

-Renegade Insurance makes money from the commission split that it offers agents.
-It also charges monthly fees to agents for using their technology, services, and for carrier access.
+Renegade Insurance makes money from the commission split that it offers agents and from franchise fees.

 How wide is Renegade Insurance’s market?

-Renegade Insurance partners with over 90 carriers and a few more are reportedly in the pipeline.
+Renegade Insurance partners with 130 carriers and MGAs.
 It is already licensed in 48 states, but its formal operations are running in 7 states, which are GA, FL, TX, TN, NC, SC, and AL.

 The broker also allows its agents to sell life and health policies.